Last updated on March 21, 2026

 Marit Lage

-Now, before you go all, “but Dark Depths doesn’t even have indestructible.
-Why is it here?”
-That’s because the monstrosity that you’re trying to crack out of the ice has indestructible.
-The legendary 20/20 Marit Lage has both flying and indestructible.
+The monstrosity that you’re trying to crack out of the ice is the actual indestructible threat, and the legendary 20/20 Marit Lage also has flying.
 If you can manage to get it onto the battlefield, you’re about to have a really fun time.

-The Ceaseless Hunger allows you to exile two permanents the second it hits the battlefield on top of being a huge 10/10 with indestructible and a triggered ability that’s going to deck your opponent in a handful of turns.
-The Infinite Gyre, on other hand, destroys a single permanent when it enters the battlefield along with forcing your opponent to sacrifice four permanents whenever it attacks them.
+The Ceaseless Hunger allows you to exile two permanents the second it hits the stack on top of being a huge 10/10 with indestructible and a triggered ability that’s going to deck your opponent in a handful of turns.
+The Infinite Gyre, on other hand, destroys a single permanent when cast along with forcing your opponent to sacrifice four permanents whenever it attacks them.
 Oh, and it has a built-in “I’m just gonna reset my library” ability if your opponent ever manages to send it to the graveyard despite its indestructibility.

 Iroas’ Indestructible Army of Destruction: A Decklist